digiteinfotech/kairon/README.md

 # Kairon : You can directly converse with Kairon on Whatsapp and stay informed of our latest releases !
+Our latest release will introduce visual chaining of LLM actions

 ![qrcode](https://user-images.githubusercontent.com/7289292/233619670-4b9adad4-b736-4a18-ad38-0b9e58d506ea.jpeg)